michaelassaf/rust-os/README.md

 Hourglass OS strives to become the world's leading operating system for programmers to best with minimal setup and distraction free.

-## Toolchain

-This project uses the rust nightly compiler.
+_This project uses the rust nightly compiler._

 ## Custom Target